 The Environmental Protection Agency (EPA) is requiring cities to adhere to a National Pollution Discharge Elimination System or NPDES.
 Due to the size of Salem it must adhere to Phase II of the stormwater program.
 Phase II contains public education and minimum control measures.
 Public education and outreach is important to a successful stormwater management program.

 Implement a public education program to distribute educational materials to the community, or conduct equivalent outreach activities about the impacts of stormwater discharges on local waterbodies and the steps that can be taken to reduce stormwater pollution; and determine the appropriate best management practices (BMPs) and measurable goals for this minimum control measure.

 How this webpage affects you?

 Salem is faced with meeting the Environmental Protection Agency’s (EPA) Phase II requirements of the National Pollutant Discharge Elimination System (NPDES).
 In order to do so, Salem must raise public awareness so that residents can make better-informed decisions about water usage.
 Salem residents and businesses are responsible for making informed decisions that affect the Roanoke River and surrounding water ways.
 This webpage is here to help inform Salem of stormwater drainage.

 Additional Information and Resource Links

-Please see the Program Information tab to the left for additional Stormwater information and links to websites dealing with Stormwater Management.
-View the FAQ section for Frequently Asked Questions to learn what you can do at home to help prevent stormwater run-off pollution.
+Please see the Program Information tab to the left for additional Stormwater information such as Salem's current Municipal Separate Storm Sewer System (MS4) Permit, Total Max Daily Load (TMDL) Action Plans, and annual reports submitted to DEQ.
+There you can also find links to state (VA DEQ) and federal (US EPA) regulatory agency websites as well as other internal and external sites that cover various topics related to stormwater.
+Finally, you can view Frequently Asked Questions (FAQ) section to learn what you can do at home to help prevent stormwater run-off pollution.